Getting Started

 Usually this is caused by not calibrating the master and slave offset.
 Try to run the calibration of master/slave offset through the menu to correct for the timing difference between the two halves of the camera.
 If there is still a large timing difference (skew) between the two halves, one can try to enter the timing difference manually in the box that appears when using the shortcut CTRL + SHIFT + O.

-At the moment, all bit-modes have a limit of 130,000 frames.
-This limit mainly applies for 1-bit imaging, for which it is not possible to do a continuous stream.
+You can acquire more than 130,000 frames in all bit modes except in 1-bit mode by setting the frames parameter to zero.
+This will start a measurement with an infinite number of frames.
+You can stop the acquisition once the number of frames that you need are acquired.
+In 1-bit imaging, it is not possible to do a continuous stream.
 Therefore, the maximum number of frames that can be stored on the camera limits the size of the burst-mode packages close to 130,000.
-We will be increasing the maximum number of frames in the other bit-modes that can be acquired in a single measurement to 10 million.
-We will also enable automatic burst-mode repetition for 1-bit depth for those who want to acquire multiple burst at once.
+In the future, we will also enable automatic burst-mode repetition for 1-bit depth for those who want to acquire multiple burst at once.

 Support